Nintendo Switch OLED release date, price, specs, and is it 4K?

 After months of speculation, we finally know what Nintendo's mid-gen refresh of the Switch looks like – and it's called the Nintendo Switch OLED.

-Nintendo made the announcement on July 6 on its official Twitter account, after many speculated the new console would be revealed before or during E3 2021 in June.
+Nintendo made the announcement on July 6 on its official Twitter account, after many had speculated that the new console would be revealed before or during E3 2021 in June.

-The Nintendo Switch OLED aligns with some of the rumors we’ve been hearing about the updated console, and comes with a 7-inch OLED screen, which is larger than the Switch’s 6.2-inch LCD display.
+The specs of the Nintendo Switch OLED align with some of the rumors we’d been hearing about the updated console, and it comes with a 7-inch OLED screen, which is larger than the Switch’s 6.2-inch LCD display.

 - What is it?
 A mid-gen refresh of the Nintendo Switch with an OLED screen